|– This letter is a tsadik (also spelled tzadik, tsadi, tsade, or sade in English) - TSAH dee(k). *

 · The right part is a reversed yod with a square, bottom-right corner.
 The left part is a nun kefufa, which is even more curved than a nun normally is, and it has a wider bottom base than normal.
 The reversed yod rests on the back part of the nun.

-· The left head of both a nun and a tsadik have three tagin, crown points, on them, like a regular nun.
+· The left heads of both a nun and a tsadik have three tagin, crown points, on them, like a regular nun.
 The two heads should not touch one another at all.

 'Mitzvah' is the Tree of Life